bobdavies2000/OpenCVB/Tutorials/(7) AI Generated C++/ReadMe.md

 ![](media/d9a8bc2cdc95111d40590a216b9ff8ff.png)

-**Step 4: Update Bard’s C++ Code:** *In this partial display of the OpenCVB translator dialog, the last 3 steps are visible.
+**Step 4: Update Bard’s C++ Code:** *In this partial display of the OpenCVB translator dialog, the last steps are shown.
 Step 4 is to click on the top left button.
 In this output, the C++ code is shown after all the touch-ups.*

 The C++ code in the text box can now be copied into the ‘CPP_AI_Generated.cpp’ module in the OpenCVB solution.
 If you compile the code there will be a few errors.
 As mentioned earlier, only the default settings for each option are currently available.

 # Compiling the C++ Algorithm

-In this example, the output of the CPP_Blur_Basics algorithm will not compile because the ‘Options_Blur’ form is not available to C++.
-After deleting lines involving the options form, the variables ‘options.kernelSize’ and ‘options.sigma’ show up as compile errors as they are not defined.

-If text messages or image labels are hard to read because of the rapid updates, turning on the “Synchronize Output with Debug” option can slow things down enough to make most messages readable.
+Once Step 4 has completed, the version of the C++ algorithm can now be copied into CPP_AI_Generated.cpp.

 ![](media/06a16085a84467575d8b2ccda246d90a.png)